auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#videocodecoptions)**

-**Basic Node IO:** This node can have 1 or 2 input streams depending on the entries of `node_options->enc` (see conditions).
-The first input stream produces `ImagePacket` objects, while the second *optional* stream produces `VideoStreamInfoPacket` objects, which are treated as [side packets](#side-packets).
-This node has two output streams, the first produces `VideoPacket` objects and the second produces `AVCodecContextPacket` packets.

-**Conditions:**
+**Basic Node IO:**

+This node in its base configuration has one input stream and two output streams:
+ - The first input stream takes `ImagePacket` objects
+ - The first output stream produces `VideoPacket` objects
+ - The second output stream produces `AVCodecContextPacket` objects

- - If the w, h, and fps subfields of `node_options->enc` are set to non-zero, then the node has one input stream
+NOTE: this is only the case if the `w`, `h`, and `fps` subfields of `node_options->enc` are *all* set (e.g. non-zero)

+**Providing an Info Stream:**

- - If the w, h, and fps subfields of `node_options->enc` are all set to zero, then the node has two input streams
+If *any* of the w, h, and fps subfields of `node_options->enc` are unset (e.g. equal to zero), then the node must be provided an info stream.
+In this case, the node has two input streams:
+ - The first input stream takes `ImagePacket` objects
+ - The second *optional* input stream produces `VideoStreamInfoPacket` objects, which are treated as [side packets](#side-packets)

+*NOTE:* The output streams remain the same as in the basic IO configuration.